Fees

 Counselling

-Maybe most importantly, I ground my work in the belief that we are all capable of healing, growing, and changing.
+Maybe most importantly, I ground my work in the belief that we are all capable of healing, growing, and changing as long as we feel seen, heard, and understood.

 Ecotherapy

-Though ecotherapy is most effective when we outside, connecting with nature, it can be effectively incorporated into virtual sessions.
+Though nature-based therapy is most effective when we are outside, connecting with nature, it can be effectively incorporated into virtual sessions.
 Ultimately, it is about remembering and honouring our connection with the Earth and seeking ways to promote your healing.

-As a lifelong learner with over a decade of experience in education in a variety of roles, I offer presentations, workshops, and training for schools, companies, and organizations centered around well-being and mental health.
-My services are designed to provide individuals and teams with the knowledge and skills they need to promote mental health and well-being in their communities.
+As a lifelong learner with over a decade of experience in education in a variety of roles and my ongoing work as a therapist, kayak and polar guide, I offer program development, presentations, workshops, training, and guided outdoor trips for schools, companies, and organizations centered around nature-immersion and mental health.
+My services are designed to provide individuals and teams with the knowledge and skills they need to promote well-being in their personal and professional life.

 My approach to presenting and teaching is highly adaptive and inclusive, recognizing and honoring the variety of learning styles and neurodiversity.
 I emphasize engaging, hands-on, and experiential presenting and teaching methods to ensure that all participants are actively involved and can apply what they learn in real-world contexts.
-By creating interactive and supportive learning environments, I aim to foster a deeper understanding and commitment to mental health and well-being among individuals and teams.
+I work from a decolonizing approach in my teachings and therapeutic work, humbly recognizing and integrating Indigenous ways of knowing alongside Western knowledge systems.